barzilab1/lifetime_suicide_longitudinal/README.md

 Overall there are:

 * 929 participants,
-* 49 lifetime suicide attempts,
+* 49 lifetime suicide attempts
 * 33 current suicidal ideation
-* 95 current depression.
+* 95 current depression

 The outcomes of interest to you are: